Feminae: Medieval Women and Gender Index

 Feminae Research Assistants:

-Collin Kawan-Hemler worked on Feminae during the summer of 2021.
-He is majoring in History at Haverford College with a minor in Health Studies.
+Collin Kawan-Hemler worked on Feminae during the summer of 2021 and the academic year of 2021-2022.
+He majored in History at Haverford College with a minor in Health Studies.

 Caroline Ford was the Feminae intern during the 2020-21 academic year.
 She majored in English at Haverford College with a minor in psychology.